 Efforts to control EWM have shown that it is unlikely to be eliminated once introduced.
 Rather, control requires ongoing and effective management to minimize EWM density and allow littoral areas to be used recreationally.
 Control measures have included hand removal, mechanical harvesting, biological control, and use of herbicides.
 Hand removal techniques are practical when new, small infestations are discovered.
 Mechanical harvesting is needed for larger areas.
 It is often used to create navigation lanes through the shallower lake areas to deeper waters.
 Hand removal and mechanical harvesting have the potential to exacerbate EWM spread because the harvesting activity produces plant fragmentation and many fragments escape detention and removal.

 A number of organisms have been tested as vectors for biological control.
 Most notable has been the “Milfoil” weevil.
-A commercial operation using this weevil has collapsed due to inconsistent results and the high cost to introduce enough weevils to obtain significant control.
+A commercial operation using this weevil collapsed due to inconsistent results and the high cost to introduce enough weevils to obtain significant control.
 Use of triploid grass carp that eat plants has been ineffective because they typically eat desired native plants first before dining on the seemingly less tasty EWM later.

 Herbicides have been used most frequently due to their effectiveness and relative cost.
-For small areas, spot treatments with systemic or contact herbicides are effective.
+For small areas, area treatments with systemic or contact herbicides are effective.
 When EWM is more widespread (upwards of 10% or more of the littoral area), whole lake treatments have better results and are more cost effective.
 Indian Lake had a whole lake treatment with Sonar (fluridone) in 2011.
 The Sonar reduced the EWM but did not provide the multiyear control expected.
-Subsequently, a whole lake treatment with trichlopyr was conducted in 2013.
+Subsequently, a partial (50%) lake treatment with trichlopyr was conducted in 2013.

 EWM control in Indian Lake is complicated by the discovery that it is genetically a hybrid between “true” EWM and the native Northern Milfoil.
-The hybrid EWM exhibits the “hybrid vigor” observed by biologists with hybrids of many plants and animal.
-Often, hybrids have a growth and survival advantage over both parents.
+The hybrid EWM exhibits the “hybrid vigor” observed by biologists with hybrids of many plants and animals.
+Often, hybrids have a growth and survival advantage over both parent species.
 Testing of the hybrid EWM which is found in many Michigan lakes has shown that it is more resistant to aquatic herbicides.
 This means that higher dosages of the currently available herbicides or application of newer, more targeted herbicides will be needed when it is time for another whole lake treatment.